School Marketing Metrics You Should Be UsingMay 7, 2019

 Conversion rate (CVR) is endlessly talked about amongst digital marketers, and for good reason -- it’s the metric that determines the percentage of your users that are taking a specified action, such as clicking a link, filling out a form or purchasing a product.
 As a result, it’s also a non-negotiable metric to measure, even in a school setting.

-Say you’ve got online enrolment available on your school website, and want to see how many people click off the page before they submit their form.
+Say you’ve got online enrolment available on your school website, and want to see what percentage of website visitors take action and submit their form.
 This data will be represented by that page's conversion rate.

 Similarly, with the right tools at your disposal, you’ll be able to track CVR at every stage of the enrolment process, seeing at which points prospective families drop off with the most frequency.
-All of this information and more is available within Digistorm’s own CRM, Funnel!
+All of this information and more is available within customer relationship managers (CRMs), such as Digistorm's Funnel.

 Audience insights is a nifty feature designed to help you get to know your users better.
 Although you probably have quite a lot of data from current and even prospective enrolments, audience insights will help you understand the wider picture -- this metric gives you data on the age range, gender and location of everyone that visits your site.
 Cool, right?